LorenzDuremdes/Second-Brain/haute cuisine.md

-1. haute cuisine; a style of cooking characterised by meticulous preparation, elaborate presentation, and the use of high quality ingredients^[https://en.wikipedia.org/wiki/Haute_cuisine]
+1. haute cuisine (French: [ot kɥizin]); a style of cooking characterised by meticulous preparation, elaborate presentation, and the use of high quality ingredients

+   haute cuisine is influenced by [[French cuisine]] with elaborate preparations and presentations that serves small, multiple courses prepared by a hierarchical kitchen staff^[https://en.wikipedia.org/wiki/Haute_cuisine]